-Alibaba Cloud has fixed system vulnerability CVE-2018-1002105.
-This topic describes the impacts of this vulnerability and how to remove it.
+Alibaba Cloud has fixed vulnerability CVE-2018-1002105 for Container Service for Kubernetes (ACK).
+This topic describes the impact and how to fix the vulnerability.

 - Kubernetes v1.0.x-1.9.x

 - ACK clusters where an extension API Server is set up and the extension API Server can directly connect to kube-apiserver.